 "Daring British WWI fighter pilot James "Biggles" Bigglesworth and 1980s low-level business executive Jim Ferguson discover that they can time travel to each other's eras.
 They try to stop the Germans from changing the outcome of WWI."

-A star is born!
-On this day in 1989, the gruesome spectacle that was Lobster Man From Mars first found theatrical release.
-The feature starred Deborah Foreman and Dean Jacobsen, and here's the plot summary as provided by IMDB.com:
+On this day in 1989 (in the U.S.), the gruesome spectacle that was Lobster Man From Mars first found theatrical airing for audiences of the Sundance Film Festival.
+Written (in part) and directed by Stanley Sheff, the feature starred Deborah Foreman Dean Jacobsen, and Anthony Hickox.
+Here's the plot summary as provided by IMDB.com:

 "Young film student tries to sell his weird movie to a desperate film producer who is in need of a tax write-off.
 The producer screens the film "Lobster Man From Mars".
 What follows is one of the most bizarre and funny film within-a-film sendups: Mars suffers from an air leakage, and send the dreaded Lobster Man to Earth to steal its air.
 The plot is foiled by a mad scientist, a girl, and an army colonel.
 The producer buys the movie, but it makes a huge profit and the producer is sent to jail, with the film student taking his place as the studio hot shot."